01623 799 309

 'Nature Watch' with Julian Pettifer began in 1990 and David Shepherd produced the first programme in the series.

-Last but not least, David Shepherd has been the subject of the programme 'This is Your Life'.
+'This is Your Life' David Shepherd has been the subject of the programme.

 The Artist and Conservationist today.

-throughout the world and he is always on the move and enjoying his life to the fullest.
+throughout the world and he is always busy and enjoying his life to the best of his abilty.

 Having celebrated his 70th birthday on 25th April 2001 with a fundraising dinner at the Natural History Museum,